kotope/eink-art-gallery-addon/README.md

 1. Click the **Start** button
 2. Enable **Start on boot** if desired
-3. The add-on will be available at `http://homeassistant.local:8112` (or your Home Assistant IP:8112)
+3. The add-on will be available at `http://<your-home-assistant-ip>:8112`

 ## Configuration